Offshore net and line fishery

 Demersal long lines

-Demersal long lines may be used from the coastline to the AFZ.
+Demersal long lines may be used from the low water mark to the AFZ.

 Pelagic long lines